blindij/talk_eunis19/presentation.md

   principles in pilot projects.
 * FAIR principles apply both to humans and machines - data and software must be FAIR for both.

+???
+* To get involved in this type of training is a good oppertunity to enage with people working at the research frontier.
+Their problems and obstacles are challenges for one of a university's core activities.
+* Huge demand for training.

 ---
 background-image: url(images/IMG_0054.jpg)